Kitayama holds onto Bay Hill lead over Scheffler, Hovland

 Now comes the hard part for Kitayama, a 30-year-old Californian going after his first PGA Tour victory.

-Defending champion Scottie Scheffler had five birdies over his last seven holes in warm gusts that made Bay Hill tough as ever.
-He finished with a 68 and was one shot behind, along with Viktor Hovland of Norway (66).
+Scheffler had five birdies over his last seven holes in warm gusts that made Bay Hill tough as ever.
+He finished with a 68 and was one shot behind.
+Hovland holed a bunker shot for one of his six birdies in a bogey-free round of 66.

 Hovland finished runner-up to Scheffler a year ago at Bay Hill.